numtide/system-manager/documentation/docs/getting-started.md

 # Concepts for people new to Nix

-[Not sure we want this here, or at all, but it's a start.
-I think this will help people who are new to Nix.
-If we don't want it, I'll move it to my own personal website.]

 ## Understanding Imperative State vs Declarative State

 Imperative state means you change the system by hand, step by step.
 You run commands like apt install, edit files under /etc with a text editor, toggle systemd services, and make changes as you think of them.
-You’re telling the computer how to do something:
+You're telling the computer how to do something:

 > "Install this package, then edit this file, then restart this service."

-Each action mutates the system in place, and over time the machine can drift into a state that’s hard to reproduce.
+Each action mutates the system in place, and over time the machine can drift into a state that's hard to reproduce.

 (To "mutate" something simply means to change it in place.
 When a system mutates, its files, settings, or state are altered directly, step by step, rather than being reconstructed from a clean, known description.)

-Declarative state, on the other hand, means you don’t tell the system how to do the steps — you tell it what you want the final system to look like, and the tool (System Manager, NixOS, Home Manager, etc.) figures out the steps automatically.
+Declarative state, on the other hand, means you don't tell the system how to do the steps — you tell it what you want the final system to look like, and the tool (System Manager, NixOS, Home Manager, etc.) figures out the steps automatically.

 > "This machine should have these packages, these /etc files, and these services enabled."
 When you activate that configuration, the tool builds the desired end state and applies it in a predictable, repeatable way.